 NOTE: The default style called a normal template in MS Word uses light blue heading colors that have insufficient color contrast.
 Make sure to change those headings to a darker color.

 In addition to formatting headings as headings, the headings need to be used in the correct order.
 Headings chunk your content, making it easier for everyone to read.
-Headings are also a major way of navigating with a screen reader.
+Headings are also one of the major ways screen readers navigate a document.

-- Heading 1 functions like the title of a book; there is just one Heading 1 per page.
-Heading 2s function like chapter titles.
-Heading 3s function like sections of those chapters, and so on.
+- Heading 1 is like the title of a book; there is just one per page.
+Heading 2s are like chapter titles.
+Heading 3s are sections of those chapters, and so on.

-- Heading order is similar to an outline.
-It can be helpful to view the Navigation Pane while applying structure to a Word document.
+- It can be helpful to view the Navigation Pane while applying structure to a Word document.
 This allows you to see the headings in outline format to make sure you haven't skipped a heading level.

 - See below for a visual display of a possible heading order: